-If you think your parent could benefit from some core strengthening, try explaining to them the many benefits of having a strong core: Better balance and stability, improved range of motion, and less pain and lower risk of injury, just to name a few.
+If you think the senior you are caring for could benefit from some core strengthening, try explaining to them the many benefits of having a strong core: Better balance and stability, improved range of motion, and less pain and lower risk of injury, just to name a few.

 Then, try working on some basic exercises.
 Remember to take it slowly and ease into it in order to avoid any straining or pain.
 And if you aren’t sure how to perform a certain exercise, don’t chance it.
 It’s always better to be safe than sorry.